 Self plays inventively with figuration in her vibrant and dynamic paintings.
 She deconstructs and recreates the black female body using various techniques, including collage.
 Working on the floor of her studio she sews pieces of fabric directly onto a work.
 Sometimes the fabric is African inspired cloth given to her by her mother or even pieces of an earlier unresolved work.
 Self is mainly concerned with concept of the black female body in contemporary culture.
 She examines the merging of race, gender and sexuality through a variety of forms and narratives.
 Each fractured figure or character in her work asserts its own defined and powerful identity.
 By working with mixed-media in this way, Self manages to blend reality with imagination.
 This allows her to explore how the black female body functions as both a social and political symbol.

 Rana Begum presented her first UK institutional exhibition at Parasol unit in the summer of 2016.
 Begum’s colourful and engaging sculptural installations certainly made an impact on our viewers and resulted in a record number of visitors to the foundation.

 “I love the idea of blurring the boundaries between painting, sculpture, architecture and design”.
-Rana Begum explains in an interview with Elephant magazine.
+Rana Begum explains in an interview with Elephant magazine in 2017.

 Begum’s two- and three-dimensional works and installations draw on influences from Constructivism and Minimalism.
 However, the city environment is what fascinates her the most and has led art critic and curator Nick Hackworth to call her an ‘Urban Romantic’.
 Begum also finds inspiration in her childhood memories growing up in Bangladesh surrounded by geometric patterns of traditional Islamic art and architecture.
 Colour, material, movement and form have become a hallmark of her abstract sculptures and reliefs.
 But light is the activating element which shifts and changes, bringing an irresistibly engaging energy to her works.